panrg/meeting-materials/charter.md

 forward, though: if endpoints cannot control the path, at least they can determine the properties of the path by choosing among paths available to them.

-This research group aims to support research in bringing path awareness to transport and application layer protocols, and to bring research in this space to the attention of the Internet engineering and protocol design community.
+This research group aims to support research in bringing Internet path awareness to transport and application layer protocols, and to bring research in this space to the attention of the Internet engineering and protocol design community.

 Scope
 -----